-AIR CONDITIONER/HEATER -AUTOMOTIVE (DASH)
+AIR CONDITIONER/HEATER - AUTOMOTIVE (DASH)

 Controls for the air conditioner, heater, defroster, and vent are located on the dash.
-Your coach is equipped with one of the following controls.

-NOTE: The dash air conditioner/heater is not designed to heat and cool the entire interior of the coach, but is intended only to provide heating and cooling for the cab area.
+NOTE: The dash air conditioner/heater is not designed to heat and cool the entire interior of the motorhome, but is intended only to provide heating and cooling for the cab area.